Raise your hand again if you’ve seen the charts and graphs they use to prove you’re failing.

 You know the statistics.
-The horrible graduation rates in many cities and entire states.
+The horrible graduation rates in many cities and states.
 Worst of all, you have the poor showing U. S. students make in international academic competitions.
 I mean come on!

 Who but you could possibly be to blame?

 Ask Mayor Michael R. Bloomberg of New York.
 That pompous ass will set you straight.
-If he could have his way, he said recently, he’d fire half the teachers in New York City and start over from scratch.
+If he could have his way, he said recently, he’d fire half the teachers in New York City and start from scratch.
 But the evil unions won’t allow it.

 In a speech at M. I. T. last November, he grumbled that the biggest problem in American education was stupid teachers.
-Well, okay, to be precise he wasn’t quite that blunt; but his meaning was just as clear.
+Well, okay, he wasn’t quite that blunt; but his meaning was just as clear.
 He said we were culled “from the bottom 20 percent [of our college classes] and not of the best schools.”

 Bloomberg did go to Johns Hopkins University, a prestigious school.
 He did make $22 billion in business.
 That means we have to listen to him because he knows everything about education.
 He just hasn’t spent a day in a classroom in his entire life.

 So: how is Bloomberg doing, in his third term in office, after promising to make education reform the signature of his elected career?
 He thinks teachers are the biggest roadblock on the path to reform.
 But he might want to check statistics.
 According to researchers at Johns Hopkins University (there’s irony for you), 15% of American parents let their sons or daughters miss at least 10% of all school days and do it every year.